 Alda and Elmina Wilson were sisters and Iowa natives who held the distinction of being the first female graduates from Iowa State‘s Civil Engineering program.
 Neither was the first woman in the United States to formally study Civil Engineering – that honor belongs to Elizabeth Bragg of California.
 Nevertheless, Elmina was the first woman in the country to earn a master’s degree in Civil Engineering, and she and her sister were also the first women to earn their living as successful full-time professionals in the field.

 Elmina Wilson was born on September 29th, 1870 and Alda Wilson on September 20th, 1873.
 They lived in Harper, Keokuk County Iowa with their parents, John Chesney and Olive Eaton Wilson and six older siblings.
-Both their parents and grandparents were apparently very progressive and encouraged pursuit of higher education.
+Both their parents and grandparents were apparently very progressive and encouraged pursuit of higher education for boys and girls alike.
 It is unclear whether all of the older children did so (though one sister named Olive studied Agriculture at Iowa State before marrying).
 But Elmina, at least, seems to have settled on her career choice early in life.
 In a 1905 interview with the New York Sun, she mentions her love of mathematics and surveying as motivational factors, as well as of the necessity of having a degree to teach.
 She also speaks about having spent time doing railway field work as a teen, “walking the ties for miles, carrying transit and chain, whenever a fence crossed the path of the surveying party of which I was a member, the men went over it, but, of course, I went under.”

 Elmina earned her B.S. in Civil Engineering from Iowa State in 1892.